 We lead the volunteers in a ridiculous calisthenics routine with the balloons.

-Step two, we demonstrate the flexibility of our flexibility testers.
+Step two, we demonstrate its flexibility.

 We lead them in an even more ridiculous and slightly erotic stretching routine with a lot of butt wiggling with the balloons.
 First we do it: